eherr/py_fbx_wrapper/README.md

 <Path to Python Environment>\Scripts\cython.exe fbx_importer.pyx --cplus
 ```

-To automate this step, a custom pre-build event is defined in the project file FBXImporterWrapper.csproj for which only the path to the environment needs to be changed.
+To automate this step, a custom pre-build event is defined in the project file FBXImporterWrapper.vcxproj for which only the path to the environment needs to be changed.

 Note the module fbx_importer.pyd can only be imported by a python script if libfbxsdk.dll is in the same directory.
 The projects are only configured for Release|x64 because Python does not come with debug files for Windows.